Prospect Capital (PSEC) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the business development company had gained 5.87% over the past month, lagging the Finance sector's gain of 5.92% and outpacing the S&P 500's gain of 4.64% in that time.
+Prior to today's trading, shares of the business development company had gained 8.01% over the past month.
+This has outpaced the Finance sector's gain of 7.48% and the S&P 500's gain of 6.41% in that time.

 Investors will be hoping for strength from Prospect Capital as it approaches its next earnings release.
-On that day, Prospect Capital is projected to report earnings of $0.26 per share, which would represent year-over-year growth of 18.18%.
+In that report, analysts expect Prospect Capital to post earnings of $0.26 per share.
+This would mark year-over-year growth of 18.18%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $226.22 million, up 28.99% from the year-ago period.

 Investors should also note any recent changes to analyst estimates for Prospect Capital.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Prospect Capital is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Prospect Capital is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note Prospect Capital's current valuation metrics, including its Forward P/E ratio of 7.51.
-This valuation marks a discount compared to its industry's average Forward P/E of 11.53.
+Valuation is also important, so investors should note that Prospect Capital has a Forward P/E ratio of 7.48 right now.
+This represents a discount compared to its industry's average Forward P/E of 11.51.

 The Financial - Investment Management industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 36, which puts it in the top 15% of all 250+ industries.
+This group has a Zacks Industry Rank of 26, putting it in the top 11% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report